Test Results

 • see how well certain organs, such as the liver and kidneys, are functioning

-A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm and the usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.
-Blood samples from children are most commonly taken from the back of the hand.
-The childs hand will be anaesthetised (numbed) with a special cream before the sample is taken.
+A blood test usually involves the phlebotomist taking a blood sample.
+This is from a blood vessel in your arm and the usual place for a sample is the inside of the elbow or wrist.
+This is because the veins are usually close to the surface.
+Blood samples from children are usually taken from the back of the hand.
+The child's hand will numbed with a special cream before the sample is

-You can find out more about blood tests, their purpose and the way they are performed on the NHS Choices website.
+You can find out more about blood tests, their purpose and the way they done on the NHS Choices website.

 Non-urgent advice: X-Rays